dholle2/RayTracer/README.txt

 01:00.1 Audio device: NVIDIA Corporation GK107 HDMI Audio Controller (rev a1)

-All of my files were made using the book Ray Tracing from the Ground Up, either by directly downloading from the website or by implementing the code and practices described in the book.
+Most of my files were made using the book Ray Tracing from the Ground Up, either by directly downloading from the website or by implementing the code and practices described in the book.

 Misc.